Trojan.DNSchanger is Malwarebytes’ generic detection name for Trojans that change a systems’ DNS settings without the user’s knowledge or consent.

-Trojan.DNSchanger is the generic detection for Trojans that change a system’s DNS settings without the users’ knowledge or consent.
-Once the systems are infected and their DNS settings modified, systems use foreign DNS servers set up by the threat actors.
-Infected systems that attempt to access specific sites are redirected to sites specified by threat actors.
+Once the systems are infected by Trojan.DNSChanger and their DNS settings modified, systems use foreign DNS servers set up by the threat actors.
+Infected systems that attempt to access specific sites are redirected to sites specified by these threat actors.

-Domain Name System (DNS), is known as an Internet standard for the assigning of Internet Protocol (IP) addresses to domain names.
+Domain Name System (DNS) is known as an Internet standard for the assignment of Internet Protocol (IP) addresses to domain names.
 Simply put, DNS interprets human-friendly host names to PC-friendly IP addresses.

 It is common for users to automatically use DNS servers operated by their ISPs.
 Users who prefer more secure, faster, and reliable DNS servers usually go with a third-party service as ISP-administered DNS servers can be slow and unreliable.

-DNS changers/hijackers are usually bundled with other malware, such as rootkits, as seen in TDSS.
+DNS changers/hijackers are sometimes bundled with other malware, such as rootkits, for example in the old TDSS family.
 Fake antivirus (FakeAV) programs have also been used to spread DNS changer Trojans, as seen in Rove Digital.

 Malwarebytes protects users from Trojan.DNSChanger by using real-time protection.